 Bring a refillable water bottle and fill it at the refill station at the rear of the Burlington Gymnastics building.

-Bring wheels and a helmet for the skate park
+Bring wheels and a helmet for the skate park!

 Keep your pets on a leash and use the garbage receptacles provided throughout the park.